-Ladder logic programming for industrial controllers has evolved significantly over the past 30 years, and now supports advanced functionality such as process control, motion control, data manipulation, networking, and data acquisition.
+Ladder logic programming for industrial controllers has evolved significantly over the years, and now supports advanced functionality such as process control, motion control, data manipulation, networking, and data acquisition.
 However, when you start with a blank page to design a new control system, large or small, there are many basic functions this tried-and-true language is still asked to perform, and in fact, perform effortlessly.

 Ladder Logic Basics

 Most every controls designer has implemented at least one of these functions in every system they have commissioned.
 Even when moving from one supplier’s platform to another, the ladder code design can be copied and adjusted for the particular controller, becoming tested “building blocks” of logic to speed up programming and reduce troubleshooting time.
 Let’s look at some of the most common control system functions and some practical ways to implement them.

 One of the most pervasive functions of a control system is detecting the presence of an object.
 Whether you are detecting the presence of an object passing by on a conveyor, the closure of a gate, or the presence of a machine part as it goes through its motions, object detection is a staple of the automation industry.
 There are a myriad of object sensing technologies, such as mechanical, inductive, capacitive and ultrasonic devices that detect nearness (proximity); and photoelectric sensing using light beams.

 The most basic sensor is a limit switch, an electromechanical device used to detect the presence or absence of an object.
 The switch operates its set of contacts when its actuator comes into physical contact with the sensed object.
 Actuator styles offer application-specific means of contact – rollers, levers, springs, wands, plungers, etc. However, since they consist of moving parts, they are prone to wear and damage; making physical contact with the sensed object is not always desirable or possible.

 Inductive Proximity Switches